Third-Party Data Providers Ruin Simple Mechanisms: Introduction

-The results discussed so far focus on the seller, while not taking the data provider's incentives into account.
-They assume a fixed behavior by the data provider, without providing him with an objective.
-However, of course, the behavior of the data provider has an impact.
-To highlight the complexities of the data provider's participation in this market, we study the special case where the data provider is \emph{adversarial}.
-This setting is of particular interest because it demonstrates behavior that is, perhaps, counter-intuitive.
-Specifically, a data provider that is attempting to negatively impact the revenue of the seller \emph{may not} want to fully reveal her information about the item type to the bidder.
+Finally, we consider the case of an \emph{adversarial} data provider in Section~\ref{sec:adversarial}.
+In this case, the data provider seeks to minimize the seller's profits, which could be the goal if the data provider were also running a platform that competed with the seller.
+As in the case of the strategic data provider, our lower bounds can be extended to this setting, and Corollary~\ref{cor: revenue_loss_strategic} highlights that an adversarial data provider can force a revenue of at most $O \left(1/\log n\right)$ of the achievable revenue when no data provider is present.
+Additionally, this setting is of particular interest because it demonstrates behavior that is, perhaps, counter-intuitive.
+Specifically, in contrast to the case of a strategic data provider, a data provider that is attempting to negatively impact the revenue of the seller \emph{may not} want to fully reveal his information about the item type to the bidder (Lemma \ref{lem:adversarial_partial_revelation}).
 Instead, there may be intermediate signals which, upon revelation, minimize the revenue of the seller.
-This serves to additionally highlight the complexity of mechanism design in the context of a third-party data provider.
+This serves to highlight the complexity of mechanism design in the context of a third-party data provider, motivating the importance of designing mechanisms that have strong lower bounds regardless of the behavior of the data provider.